CaoAssignments/cse199-wi21-justinyaodu/concepts.md

 ## Problem-Solving Strategies

+### breadth-first-search

 ### brute-force

 Checking every possible candidate in order to find the answer.
 This often involves nested loops.

+### depth-first-search

+### divide-and-conquer

+Breaking up a large problem into a series of smaller problems, often recursively.

 ### flood-fill